 The story for the film was simply to look at a day in the life of someone with Asperger's syndrome, and how they get through their normal routines.

 Finding the right person for the role

 Casting proved to be a real hurdle for this film.
-When trying to find actors on Casting Call Pro, I had ten options but none of them were able to do it either because they were unreliable, or because they weren’t able to travel for an audition.
+When trying to find actors on the Mandy Network, I had ten options but none of them were able to do it either because they were unreliable, or because they weren’t able to travel for an audition.